-I love traveling light.
-There's a real freedom that comes with being able to carry everything in a small backpack, to walk straight off the plane and be halfway to my hotel before everyone else's suitcases have hit the baggage carousel.
+There's a real freedom in traveling light, carrying everything you need in a carry-on bag so you can walk off the plane and be halfway to your hotel before everyone else's suitcases have hit the baggage carousel.

-When I'm out exploring or working from a cafe, though, even that small piece of luggage is often too big.
-I don't want to spend all day with a 40 liter bag on my back, or find space for it every time I sit down somewhere, and it's too bulky to take to a client meeting.
+When out exploring or working from a cafe, though, often even that small piece of luggage is too big.
+Nobody wants to spend all day with a 40-liter bag on their back or find space for it every time they sit down somewhere, and a bag that size is really too bulky to take to a client meeting.

 Features and Specifications

 As the name suggests, the bag is intended for daily use.
-It's made from the same hard-wearing black Cordura fabric as its big brother, and looks similar at first glance.
+It's made from the same hard-wearing grey or black Cordura fabric as its big brother, and looks similar at first glance.
 It's noticeably smaller, though–at around 17” x 13” x 6”, you can carry it with one hand or slide it under even the narrowest of seats.

-When empty, it's designed to fit inside the Minaal Carry-On, so you can take both bags without needing to check any luggage.
+When empty, it's designed to fit inside the Minaal Carry-On 2.0, so you can take both bags on a trip without needing to check any luggage.
 Furthering the modular approach, the company offers a small range of optional accessories, including a shoulder strap, mobile toolcase for organizing cables and accessories, and a shirt protector for, well, doing exactly that.

 The rear compartment is intended mainly for electronics, although you can store whatever you like in it.
-There's a neoprene section that can separately hold both a 15” laptop and 11” tablet, with straps to keep them secure, and an organizer with several pockets for documents, passports, business cards and the like.
+There's a neoprene section that can separately hold a 15” laptop and 11” tablet, with straps to keep them secure, and an organizer with several pockets for documents, passports, and business cards.

-I used the Daily as my go-to bag for a couple of weeks, both in normal life and while traveling out of town.
-I took it to the gym, when exploring the city, while working in cafes, and on a weekend trip away with friends.
+I used the Daily for several weeks, both in normal life and while traveling out of town.
+It came along to the gym, when exploring the city and working in cafes, and on a weekend trip away with friends.

-My 13” laptop sat securely in its holder, even after I let the bag hit the floor one afternoon with a little more force than was perhaps intended.
-There was more than enough room in the main compartment for gym clothes and a water bottle, with enough space left over for the couple of bottles of wine I picked up from the supermarket on the way back.
-Don't ask.
+My 13” laptop sat securely in its holder, even after the bag hit the floor one afternoon with a little more force than was perhaps intended.
+There was more than enough room in the main compartment for gym clothes and a water bottle, with enough space left over for a quick trip to the grocery store on the way back.

-Packing for my two nights out of town, there was enough space for a couple of changes of clothes, toiletries and electronics like a laptop, Kindle and chargers.
-Even when full, the zips closed without force, and the bag stayed comfortable on my back.
+Packing for a weekend out of town, there was enough space for two changes of clothes, toiletries, and electronics like a laptop, Kindle, and chargers.
+Even when full, the zips closed without force and the bag stayed comfortable on my back.
 Crammed into a taxi with several other people, I appreciated the Daily being small enough to slip onto the floor between my feet.

-I was very impressed with this new addition to the Minaal range.
-It's rare to find a bag I'm equally happy using around town as I am for a multi-day trip, but this one managed it.
+This is an impressive addition to the Minaal range.
+It's rare to find a bag equally useful around town and on a multi-day trip, but the Daily managed it.

-Initially, I was concerned that the design was trying to be a bit too clever – the multitude of pockets, clasps, attachment points and pull-out bits and pieces seemed overkill on a day bag.
-The more I used it, though, the more I appreciated all of those little features.
-They didn't get in the way of using the Daily for everything from co-working to light hikes, but were there when I needed them.
+Initially, I was concerned that the design was trying to be a bit too clever, with the multitude of pockets, clasps, attachment points, and pull-out bits and pieces seeming overkill on a day bag.
+The more I used it, though, the more I appreciated those little features.
+They didn't get in the way of using the Daily for everything from co-working to light hikes, but were there when needed.